-- 1 Open the Web & File Admin program. - Click the Web and File Admin button in the AppleShare IP Manager.
-Enter your name and password in the dialog box, then click OK. - The Web & File Server Activity window appears. - 2 If AppleShare IP Easy Setup didn't start the Web & File Server for you, choose Start Web & File Server from the Server menu. - A message indicates that the Web & File Server is starting up.
-When the status line in the upper-left corner of the Web & File Server Activity window indicates that the Web & File Server is running, go to step 3. - 3 Choose Show Disks & Share Points from the Server menu.
+Open the Web & File Admin program.

+Click the Web & File Admin button in the AppleShare IP Manager.
+Enter your name and password in the dialog box, then click OK.

+2 If AppleShare IP Easy Setup didn't start the Web & File Server for you, choose Start Web & File Server from the Server menu.

+A message indicates that the Web & File Server is starting up.
+When the status line in the upper-left corner of the Web & File Server Activity window indicates that the Web & File Server is running, go to step 3.

+3 Choose Show Disks & Share Points from the Server menu.